 In 2005 he was recruited by Randall Graham of Bonny Doon winery in Santa Cruz, California to develop a biodynamic viticulture program.
 While there, he implemented his biodynamic and traditional farming system upon a dozen vineyards all over the state.
 Since 2012 Philippe has consulted independently, working with several vineyards throughout California (Napa, Sonoma and the central coast).
 In 2017, he began collaborating with the Chamber of Agriculture in France where he now gives viticulture classes and workshops to local estate viticulturists and wine producers in Northern Rhone and Burgundy.
 In 2018 he started working as a consultant for several vineyards throughout France located in Burgundy, Provence and Beaujolais.

-In 2013 she travelled to Victoria, Australia for harvest at Delatite – a fully biodynamic estate vineyard and winery.
-Fulfilling a strong desire to work in France, in 2015 Natalie travelled to Bordeaux for vintage at Chateau Fontenil, where Dany and Michel Rolland celebrated their 30th harvest at the winery.
-Natalie has been privileged to learn from renowned winemakers David Ramey, Aaron Pott and Dany Rolland.
+In 2013, she travelled to Victoria, Australia for harvest at Delatite Winery.
+In 2015, Natalie travelled to Bordeaux, France for vintage at Chateau Fontenil (owned by Dany and Michel Rolland).
+She has been privileged to learn from renowned winemakers David Ramey and Aaron Pott.

-While at Mill Creek and Westwood, Natalie specialized in implementing organic and biodynamic farming practices.
-She approached Philippe Coderey in June 2012 and asked to apprentice in order to learn more about biodynamics.
+In June 2012, Natalie approached Philippe and asked to apprentice in order to learn about biodynamics.
 Given her authentic zeal for the subject, Coderey agreed to the mentorship.
-At Westwood Winery, together they converted Annadel Gap Vineyard (Sonoma Valley) from conventional to biodynamic in just three seasons.
-Currently Natalie works as viticulturist and associate winemaker at Salvestrin Winery in St. Helena, Napa Valley where they are transitioning the noted Dr. Crane Vineyard to organic and experimenting with biodynamics.
+Currently Natalie is the viticulturist and winemaker for Salvestrin Winery in St. Helena, Napa Valley.
+She is very keen on farming as the key to premium winemaking.